No products in the cart.

 Researchers have finally found a way to regrow these synapses in mice, which means a potential treatment for hidden hearing loss could be on the way soon.

 As with any newly-discovered condition, there is still much to learn on hidden hearing loss.
-Despite it still being early days in the community’s understanding of the condition, positive steps are being taken to help those dealing with the condition.
+Despite it still being early days in the scientific community’s understanding of the condition, positive steps are being taken to help those dealing with the condition.
 To learn about more hearing loss, you can follow us on our Facebook.
 If you’d like to schedule a visit at one of our clinics, call (877) 426-0687.